MikeWay/ribman/README.md

 ## Contributing

 Feel free to submit issues or pull requests for any improvements or features you would like to see in this project.

+## Run on server
+use forever bin/server.js from the app root dir